SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

 ## Computation that is a good match for OSG

-High throughput work flows with simple system and data dependencies are a good fit for OSG.
-Typically, these work flows can be broken down into multiple tasks that can be carried out independently.
+High throughput workflows with simple system and data dependencies are a good fit for OSG.
+Typically, these workflows can be broken down into multiple tasks that can be carried out independently.
 Ideally, these tasks will download input data, run a computation, and then return results (which may be used by future tasks).

-Jobs submitted into the OSG will be executed on machines at several remote physical clusters.
-These machines may differ in terms of computing environment from the submit node.
+Jobs submitted to the OSG will be executed at several remote clusters.
+These machines will differ in terms of computing environment from the submit node.
 Therefore it is important that the jobs are as self-contained as possible.
-The necessary binaries (and/or scripts) and data should either carried with the job, or staged on demand.
+The necessary binaries, scripts, and data should either carried with the job or staged on demand.

 Consider the following guidelines: